vmagnin/forsynth/README.md

 ![](logo/logo_forsynth.svg)

-A small Fortran synthesizer to explore sound synthesis, sound effects, electronic music, algorithmic music, etc. But Forsynth could also be used for scientific data *sonification* or to teach programming in a fun way.
+A small Fortran synthesizer to explore sound synthesis, sound effects, electronic music, algorithmic music, etc. But ForSynth could also be used for scientific data *sonification*, for acoustic simulations or for teaching programming in a fun way.

 Humbly follow the steps of Stockhausen, Kraftwerk and the Daft Punk.

 ## Features

-* Forsynth is a semi-analog studio: time is discretized (44100 samples/s) but the amplitude is coded as a Fortran real and digitized as a 16 bits signed integer only when generating the output WAV file.
+* ForSynth is a semi-analog semi-digital studio: time is discretized (44100 samples/s) but the amplitude is coded as a Fortran real and digitized as a 16 bits signed integer only after the final mixing, when generating the output WAV file.
-* By default, you have 8 stereo tracks.
-In fact 7 because the track 0 is used for the final mix.
-It takes 169 Mio in RAM for a two minutes duration.
-You can of course modify those parameters.
-Do you know The Beatles used a 8 tracks tape the first time in August 1968 to record *Hey Jude*?
+* You can use as many stereo tracks as you need.
+The track 0 is used for the final mix.
+Do you know The Beatles used a 8 tracks tape recorder the first time in August 1968 to record *Hey Jude*?
 The second song was *Dear Prudence*.
 * Basic music theory elements (scales, circle of fifths, chords...).
 * Various signals and Karplus-Strong algorithms.
 * An ADSR envelope generator.